vishaltak/gitlab-development-kit/doc/howto/registry.md

   - `registry:catalog:*` to interact with the catalog
   - `repository:your/project/path:*` to interact with the images associated with a particular project

-  Alternatively, you can obtain the token via Rails' console:
+  Alternatively, you can obtain the token via the Rails console:

   ```ruby
   ::Auth::ContainerRegistryAuthenticationService.pull_access_token('your/project/path')